Johirul-islam25/Johirul.github.io/README.md

 ## Manuscripts in Preparation:
+- _In Silico_ Discovery of CTX-M-9 Extended-Spectrum β-Lactamase Inhibitors: An Integrated Approach Combining Large-Scale Docking and Molecular Dynamics Simulations.
+- Structure-Based Virtual Screening of the ZINC15 Database Against the Androgen Receptor to Identify Potential Antagonists: Docking and MD Simulation Insights.
 - CNS-Oriented Virtual Screening Identifies Putative AChE Inhibitors via an Open and Reproducible CADD Workflow.
+- Crystal Violet Dye Degradation Using Monoculture and Blended Culture Bacteria Isolated from Poultry Faeces.
 - Neurotoxicological Impacts of Agrochemicals and Heat Stress: Neuroinflammation, Neurodegeneration, and Alzheimer’s Risk in the Context of Climate-Smart Agriculture
 - Microbiological Insights into the Gut–Brain Axis: Neuroinflammation, Therapeutic Frontiers, and Clinical Perspectives in Neuromedicine
 - Emerging Neurological Implications of Monkeypox Infection: A Comprehensive Review of Recent Advances and Research Gaps